NeuroTechX/ntx_slack_archive/general.md

 >
 The way i understand thing is that FOS works by measuring change in optical properties of neurons when they are activated.
 So you have to send a beam of light in the right place, it get diffracted by the population of neurons firing and somehow has to come back to the sensor. there is a lot of loss in the process.
 IMO limitation are physical and hardware related.

+4/20/2017 1:22 PM

+ **alexandre.barachant** :

+ >Anyway, i hope they succeed, that will be really great.